mikelevins/bard/0.4/doc/bard.md

 A **program** is a collection of expressions that, when evaluated, produces some values.

-A **function** is a value that you can **apply** to other values to compute results.
+A **procedure** is a value that can be **applied** to other values to compute a result.

-A **method** is a particular way for a function to compute results for certain values.
-A function can use different methods for different values.

-**Applying** a function means passing some values for it to use as parameters.
-When it's applied, a function chooses a method to compute a result, and applies that method to the parameter values.
-The method then computes a result.

-A **type** is a specific way to represent data.
+A **type** is a specific way to represent values.
 Each type can represent some values, but not others.
-Every value has a type.
+Every value has exactly one type.

 A **class** is a collection of types with a common **protocol**.
-A **protocol** is a set of related functions.
-Creating a class also creates its protocol.
+A **protocol** is a set of related **functions**.

+A **function** is one kind of procedure.
+There are a couple of others, as well.

 ## An Overview of Bard

 ### Built-in classes

-Bard provides several built-in classes, and a way to write values that belong to each class.
+Bard provides several built-in **classes**, and a way to write values that belong to each class.

-* **Anything** is a special class that includes all values of all types.
+There is exactly one **superclass** in Bard, named **Anything**.
+All Bard classes are subclasses of Anything, but no class has any subclasses; only the superclass Anything does.

+There is exactly one **subtype** in Bard, named `<null>`, and it has exactly one value, written `nothing`. `nothing` is a member of every type. `<null>` is a subtype of every type.
+It has no subtypes itself, and no type has any subtypes other than `<null>`.

+A type may be a member of more than one class.

+Bard provides tools for creating new types and classes.

+Bard also provides several built-in classes:

 * **Number** includes all the types that represent numeric values.
 * **Enumeration** includes all **enumerated types**.
 An **enumerated type** is a type whose values are individually and explicitly specified values.
 An example of an enumerated type is `<boolean>`.
 The values that belong to `<boolean>` are `true` and `false`.
 * **List** includes types that represent ordered sequences of values.
 * **Map** includes types that represent collections of **keys** that are associated with values.
 A key is a value that is used to identify another value contained in a map.
 For example, in the map `{a: 1 b: 2}`, the key `a:` identifies the value `1`.
-* **Producer** includes types that produce one value after another when asked.
-* **Consumer** includes types that consume one value after another when offered.
-Values belonging to either Producer or Consumer are called **streams**.
+* **Stream** includes types that produce one value after another when asked for it, or that consume one value after another when it's offered, or both.
 * **Procedure** includes types that can be applied to arguments to compute result values.
 * **Resource** includes types that represent files, devices, network connections, and other abstractions of hardware capabilities.

-Each built-in class is a collection of one or more related types.

-Bard provides tools for creating new types and classes.

 ### Literal values

-There's a way of writing literal values of each of the built-in classes.
-When Bard prints a value of any built-in class, it prints it in a way that it can be read back in by a Bard process to produce a value that is equivalent to the one that was printed.
-For example, if an evaluation produces a value equal to 5, Bard prints `5`.
-Bard can read that text to construct a value equal to 5.

-There are a few exceptions to this rule.
-Some values--such as streams, for example, cannot be printed in a way that Bard can read them and construct an equivalent value.
-In cases like this one, Bard instead prints an expression that can be used to construct an approximate equivalent, to the extent that's possible.
+Bard can print almost every value in a way that allows it to read the value back in.
+To take a simple example, consider the following interaction:

+    bard> (+ 2 3)
+    5

+In this interaction we add the numbers 2 and 3, resulting in 5.
+Bard prints that result as the text `5`.
+It can read that text--`5`--and constuct a value that is equal to the value it printed.

+Text like this--that is, text that Bard can read to construct a specific value--is called a **literal**.
+Bard provides literal notation for almost all values.
+There are a few exceptions that can't be easily treated this way, and they are printed specially to distinguish them as **unreadable values**, but as far as it's practical, Bard provides literal notation for all its values.

-The following sections list examples of literal values of each of the built-in classes.
-Each example value is listed with one or more types that can represent it.
+The following sections list examples of literals for each built-in class.
+Remember that a class is a collection of types; each example lists one or more types that can represent the value given in the literal.

-It's worth keeping in mind that a type can belong to more than one class.

 #### Numbers